Archive for the Boards Category

 What is the board to do?

-• On the other hand, it was management’s sweat that got the company to exit.
+• It was management’s sweat that got the company to exit.
 This needs to be rewarded.

 • The board should try, as a first priority, to ensure that management gets a good deal from the acquiring company.
-This is good for the acquirer and allows the proceeds to go to investors.
+This is good for the acquirer and allows more of the proceeds to go to investors.

 • If a carve out is necessary, I believe that it should be graduated (like a graduated income tax).
 In that way, as the investors do better, management increasingly does better.
 This aligns incentives.
 For example, if the liquidation preference is $10M and the acquisition will be in the range of $5-15M, the carve out might look like this: